 Is Information Arbitrage Illegal?

 However, the issue divides legal experts.
-According to a piece in Reuters, Harvard Law School professor Jesse Fried stated that the security trading forums come across as “purely legal behavior: irrationally exuberant buying by amateur investors.”
-In contrast to this, the University of California, Berkeley law professor Stavros Gadinis indicated that filing a criminal suit against social media users for misleading investors is challenging but not impossible.
+According to Reuters, Harvard Law School professor Jesse Fried stated that the security trading forums come across as “purely legal behavior: irrationally exuberant buying by amateur investors.”
+In contrast, the University of California, Berkeley law professor Stavros Gadinis indicated that filing a criminal suit against social media users for misleading investors is challenging but not impossible.
 He also added that social media companies must have a moderator to avoid marketplace manipulation.

 Examples of Information Arbitrage